axsuul/dotfiles-archived/README.md

-# About
+# Description
-These dotfiles allow me to have a consistent setup on different machines/environments.
+These are my `.files`, files that I put in my home directory on UNIX systems which then multiply my productivity by over nine thousand!

 # Requirements
 * [vundle](https://github.com/gmarik/vundle) for `vim` to install the plugins